JoeRittiner/Potato/services/ear/README.md

 A simple Ear that sends heartbeat messages at regular intervals.

+## Discord Chat Ear

+An Ear that listens to Discord messages and sends them to the Brain.
+Listening can be enabled and disabled via the `/listen` and `/stop` commands.

 ## TODO

 - [ ] Add RabbitMQ Ear (Listens for messages from RabbitMQ via topic?)